TacoAppTeam/react_taco_app/README.md

 # To deploy the app

-Run `make` from top level directory.
+Make sure the api_hostname value in config.js is set to the hostname of the EC2 instance. (http://34.216.218.113) Run `make` from top level directory.
 This should build both the vws_taco_api and vws_taco_ui docker images.

 * Until we get a specific docker repo up and running, here is how you get docker images up to the ec2 instance.